SvilenStoev/Angular-App-Befer/README.md

 **Befer Website** is created as defense project for **Angular** course at [SoftUni](https://softuni.bg/ "SoftUni") (March 2022).

-Befer website is a network for people who would like to share their "before and after" photography to other, or just store them without expose in public.
+Befer website is a network for people who would like to share their "before and after" photography to others, or just store the photos without expose in public.
 Place for browsing other people's photography and have fun.
 Befer is a platform, where users can introduce their best pictures and great transformations or comment and like other people's photos.

 ## :pencil2: Overview

-**Befer** is a place, where users can share their own "before and after" photography, or their opinion of other's pictures.
-They can achive this through creating posts and adding comments.
+**Befer** is a place, where users can share their own "before and after" photography, or their opinion of others posts.
+They can achive this through creating posts, adding comments or liking them.
 All users can browse through all public posts.

 ## :pencil: Project Description